Updated: July 21, 2020 Dateline: Belgrade, Serbia

 If you are interested in finding out more about Monaco residency and citizenship, we have published a guide with all the details.

-Malta does, however, assess a stamp fee in lieu of property tax.
-Malta is gaining the attention of many entrepreneurs who see EU residency and potential of economic citizenship as a key part of their internationalization plan.
+These benefits include non-existent property tax, though the country does assess a stamp fee in lieu of property tax.
+Malta continues to gain the attention of many entrepreneurs who see EU residency and potential of economic citizenship as a key part of their internationalization plan.

 Thanks to its free economic policies and low taxes, Georgia is one of the most business-friendly countries in the world.